tcvdijk/wupstream/README.md

 ## Running the Demo

-Wüpstream takes two or three arguments:
+WÃ¼pstream takes two or three arguments:

 1. Filename of the network (json).
 2. Starting nodes (txt).